 - Apple filling

-For your next Cinco de Mayo meal, Mexican themed party, or just any get together, try bringing these…everyone will love them!
+For your next Cinco de Mayo meal, Mexican themed party, or just any get together, try out this easy recipe—you’re sure to get raves for this delicious dessert!

 Sopapilla Cheesecake Bars